oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 This module was written using the information in the [Linkerd fault injection page.](https://linkerd.io/2/tasks/fault-injection/)

-## Now let's look at how we can use the service mesh to do a canary deployment
+## Canary deployments with a service mesh traffic split

 ### What is a canary deployment ?